Table of Contents

 You can feel the cushion of premium air provided by the Klymit Insulated Static V. The baffle design is unique with 2.5-inches of thickness.
-Klymit itself is a an innovative company and this line of product is affordable.
+Klymit itself is an innovative company, and this line of product is affordable.
 It can be easily blow up to be inflated.

 If there is a ratio between performance and weight, we analyze that the air constructed sleeping pads will score the highest of them all.
 As we stated before, if you are only hiking about 2 miles and then setup a base camp for more than 3 days, the weight of the sleeping pad will not be an issue.

-A difference of 15 ounce can not be compare to the features provided like the warmth and comfort.
-It is a big difference compare to hiking and trekking adventure to the Grand Canyon, the extra 15 ounces will have a big and significant affect on the carrying.
+A difference of 15 ounces can not be compared to the features provided like warmth and comfort.
+It is a big difference compare to hiking and trekking adventure to the Grand Canyon, the extra 15 ounces will have a big and significant effect on the carrying.

 R-value or a suggested degree rating have been the two ways of determining the warmth of a pad.
 Do you know what’s the difference?
 Why does the warmth of the sleeping pad matter?

 Of course, it matters.
 It matters to you and anyone on an adventure to wake up in the morning being ready and fresh for the day’s adventure.
 Throughout the night, the cold weather and ground can eliminate the body of heat.

 After 8 hours of absorbing cold temperature while you were sleeping, you will wake up feeling tired and lost the essential energy for an adventure.

 That is how very important and really matter the cold resistance of sleeping pad to the human body.
 It is a way to get a really crucial better rest for the next day.
 When you rest better, the adventure will play better.